 “What I love about Mary is how she knows me well enough to recommend the exact right book for me based on how I’m feeling right now.”

 I heard many anecdotes like the one above, in which a senior girl tells me about her project-based learning (PBL) teacher.
-While the students love the hands-on, interdisciplinary learning, it is the relationships they have with their teachers that sticks with them.
+While the students love the hands-on, interdisciplinary learning, it is the relationships they have with their teachers that stick with them.
 Another student I spoke with talked glowingly about her advisor, Jen, who the student called her “one-woman support system.”
 In each conversation, students spoke of their advisors with such reverence that the school's “secret sauce” became obvious: the close relationships between master mentors and their students.

 Ultimately, it is the power of these relationships and the extent to which a school creates time to develop these meaningful connections, that makes students successful.